 Welcome to my website!
 I am a cultural historian of modern Japan and India, based at the University of Edinburgh.

-My most recent book is The Japanese: A History in Twenty Lives, published in November 2020.
-My next is about Westerners’ fascination with Asia, running from the Greeks through adventurers and poets including Marco Polo and Samuel Taylor Coleridge, all the way to the 1960s counter-culture and beyond.
+My most recent book is The Japanese: A History in Twenty Lives (Allen Lane, 2020), exploring the great sweep of Japan’s history through the lives of twenty remarkable men and women.
+My next book delves into Westerners’ long-running fascination with Asia, from the Greeks through adventurers and poets including Marco Polo and Samuel Taylor Coleridge, all the way to the 1960s counter-culture and beyond.
 The Light of Asia: A History of Western Fascination with the East will be out in January 2024.

 P.S.
 If you’re wondering about the main image on my website, these are statues of ‘Jizō’: a Buddhist deity who keeps watch over children and travellers.
 You can find them all across Japan, merging over time with their surrounds to become features of the natural landscape.